How To Protect Yourself from Google Chat Scams?

 Ways To Avoid Romance Scams on Google Chat

 Many scam victims often post on Reddit telling readers to block scammers and deactivate all their social media accounts.
-Stopping all interactions with the scammer can help the victim move on with their life.
+Stopping all interactions with the scammer can help the victim move on with their life and minimize the damage.

-Another great way to verify the identity of a person and avoid being scammed is through using third-party apps such as Social Catfish
+A great way to verify a person's identity and avoid being scammed is through using third-party apps such as Social Catfish

-For instance, if a person you’re dating tells you they're a military member, but something about that is fishy, Social Catfish is your go-to app to verify them using their proprietary technology.
+For instance, if a person you’re dating tells you they're a military member, but something about that is fishy, Social Catfish is your go-to app to do a background check on them using their proprietary technology.

 The website also has a “reverse image” search function.
 Users can upload a photo of a person to check if it’s authentic or if they are really who they say they are.

-Social Catfish also offers a more costly tool where one of its staff will research and create a full report of the person in question.
+Social Catfish also offers a more premium service for a minimal charge to research and create a full report of the person in question.
 Having the assistance of a search specialist on their website could be a good investment, especially if you want to go beyond making a simple search by yourself.

 Bottom Line